micromdm/nanodep/docs/operations-guide.md

 **The first argument is required** and specifies the path to the token file downloaded from the Apple portal.

 This script has one optional argument:
-- If you spply a "1" as the second argument it will override ("force" mode) the consumer key check to be able to save a differing consumer key.
+- If you supply a "1" as the second argument it will override ("force" mode) the consumer key check to be able to save a differing consumer key.

 ##### Example usage